bitcoinvsalts/react-native-firebase-starter/README.md

     react-native log-ios

-feel free to change the firebase configuration file with your own settings:
+Feel free to edit the firebase configuration file with your own settings:

     atom src/firebase.js